 There are also a significant number of individuals throughout the university who are trained Africanists, and with whom historians-in-training can work in various fields.
 These include Awam Amkpa (NYU-Abu Dhabi and Africana Studies); Renée Blake (Africana Studies); Manthia Diawara (Comparative Literature); William Easterly (Economics); Rosalind Fredericks (Geography and Urban Studies, the Gallatin School); Duncan Yoon (Comparative literature, the Gallatin School) Ogden Goelet (Institute for the Study of the Ancient World); Yaw Nyarko (Economics); Michael Ralph (Metropolitan Studies); Mark Sanders (Comparative Literature); Adedamola Osinulu (Liberal Studies), Prita Meier (Art History) and John Singler (Linguistics).

 In addition to the campus in Abu Dhabi, NYU has a study abroad program in Accra, Ghana, and there are possibilities for graduate students for research, language study, and related experience at both sites.

 Finally, the New York areas offers incomparable advantages for research and scholarly interaction, including the Consortium of New York Area Graduate Schools, which enables students to take courses at other universities in the area.
 We have particularly strong links with Columbia University, where many of our students enroll in doctoral-level courses and attend Columbia’s University Seminar on Studies in Contemporary Africa.

 African Languages.
-At present Arabic and Kiswahili (in Africana Studies) are offered.
-Students will find other language training opportunities in the New York area or can enroll in one of the summer programs in African languages conducted at various African area studies centers around the country.
+At present Arabic, Kiswahili and Yoruba are offered at NYU.
+Students will find other language training opportunities in the New York area, or can enroll in one of the summer programs in African languages conducted at various African area studies centers around the country.